-Thuận “Scotty” Nguyen is a well-known Vietnamese American poker pro who currently resides in Las Vegas, Nevada.
+Thuận Scotty Nguyen is a well-known, lucky, adept, and oftentimes contentious Vietnamese American poker pro who currently resides in Las Vegas, Nevada.

-Nicknamed the “Prince of Poker,” the 55-year-old Nguyen has earned an impressive five WSOP bracelets, and he is the only player to have won both the Main Event and $50,000 Player’s Championship.
+Nicknamed the “Prince of Poker,” the 55-year-old Nguyen has earned an impressive five WSOP bracelets.
+Additionally, he is the only player to have won both the Main Event and $50,000 Player’s Championship.

 In this article we’ll take a look at:

 Nguyen was born in Nha Trang during the Vietnam War, and is the eldest of thirteen children.
 At just fourteen years old, Nguyen’s mother sent him to Taiwan and then to Los Angeles, California.
 While in school, Nguyen was expelled for neglecting his studies.
 He was too busy spending time playing in underground poker games.

 At nineteen, Nguyen moved to Las Vegas and worked as a bus boy at the Holiday Inn (now Harrah’s), where his boss took to calling him “Scotty” because his real name was too difficult to pronounce.
 When he turned 21, Nguyen completed dealer school.
 Aside from dealing in games around Vegas, Nguyen also spent considerable time playing, and he would inevitably gamble his income away.
 In his own words, at least early on, Nguyen described himself as a “fish.”